kernel/dma.rs

 99

-100 /// Used to indicate that the buffer is fully accessible at an elevated privilege level (and
+100 /// Indicates that the buffer is fully accessible at an elevated privilege level (and

 101 /// ideally inaccessible or at least read-only at lesser-privileged levels).